Frostlight-Factory/Frostlight-Factory.github.io/README.md

 ## Welcome to Frostlight Factory!

-Located within are notes from our game sessions, along with miniatures and other 3D printed designs I just want to show off.
+### Here is a simple collection of my 3D printed designs and parts, along with notes from our game sessions.

-### Current campaign : The Wild Beyond the Witchlight
+Current campaign : The Wild Beyond the Witchlight

 Random notes here.